MJohnson459/Presentations/Rust/rust.md

 - Cargo: a well integrated package manager
 - rustup: a tool for managing the release channel for the `rustc` compiler
+- rustc: the compiler. amazing errors. the best errors.